hop-/websocketServerGo/README.md

 Websocket connection is established by client request.
 For each connection the service creates a separate session with unique session ID.
 Communication between the client and the server is done using json objects.
-You can to have two types of json objects.
+You can have two types of json objects.
 ### Request object
 Client can send request objects.
 Each reqeust object is an command, and has unique reqeust id.